Lying ass bitches, a dumb ass museum, and all the gravy.

 Then Elizabeth pointed out this shitty pizza place they went to and she said, "This place is good if you're single, lonely, and haven't had a good meal in a while.
 But we have fully developed palettes.
 So for us it sucked."

 This morning we started at the Sky Garden.
+I thought I had made reservations, but somehow I had fucked it up and thankfully the nice lady let us up anyway.
 It's a beautiful indoor garden on the top floor of a giant building.
 The walls are glass, there is a 360 degree view of London, and they have a coffee shop that is on point.
 It was a great experience.
+Even raining, the view was amazeballs:

 Afterwards we made our way to The Orangery for afternoon tea.
 The Orangery is attached to Kensington Palace and it's a beautiful light filled space with lots of windows.
 You eat off of proper China and it's a pretty classic experience.